QihanQG/ECS-179-Final-Project/ProjectDocument.md

 *Email: qgguan@ucdavis.edu*
 *Github: *

 My sub-role is practically the same as my main role, which is general game logic and mechanics.
-This involves debugging scripts or fixing scenes.
+This involves debugging scripts or fixing scenes, or helping other members with their scripts/models.
 And fixing issues with file conflicts and merges for the repository.
-I've also spent a lot of time outlining the implementation details and ideas for the games.
-And spent a lot of time making the first turret model.
+I've also spent a lot of time outlining the implementation details and ideas for the games, and making the first turret model.

 ## Audio